Available 24h

 Description

-Excellent quality Regency, flame mahogany sail in Gillows style, with an original brass gallery on top, leather insert for tools with carved bobble edge decoration, extendable side pen tray with zipper extension below, 3 drawers with original knobs on the side, all standing on turned feet finished with brass casters.
+Excellent quality Regency, flame mahogany sail in Gillows style, with original brass gallery on top, leather insert for tools with carved bobble edge decoration, extendable side pen tray with zipper extension below, 3 drawers with original knobs on the side, all standing on turned feet finished with brass casters.
 Everything in excellent condition.
 This writing desk is signed in pencil by George Robinson Durham, who was the auctioneer in 1834.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.